 Establish or Change a Child Visitation Agreement

 When a parent does not have physical custody after a separation, he or she may be granted visitation rights to spend time with their child.
 At Tournour & Weiner of East Brunswick, NJ, our lawyers have helped resolve child visitation disputes fairly and reasonably for more than 15 years.
 Let us help you defuse a charged situation and reach a child visitation agreement.
 We can help you navigate the emotionally charged atmosphere of a separation or divorce while protecting your children's best interests.
+Whether you want to handle your case in court or through mediation, we can assist you every step of the way.

 Child Visitation in New Jersey